fridolinvii/tissue-classification-using-acoustic-waves-during-ablation-with-an-eryag-laser/Readme.md

 Our optimized network now achieves a significantly higher accuracy rate, exceeding 75%.
 This notable enhancement marks a considerable improvement in both the performance and reliability of our model.

-## Network
-We will give here an explenation of the initial network with the old data, with the new data, and with the new data and network.

 ## Branches Description
 * branch *old*: initial code of the paper.
     * issues with the data (some of the data were scaled relative to each other)